 Prize promotions, from simple prize draws to skill-based competitions and collector mechanics, have been a staple of brand activation for decades.
 They work because the aspiration of winning something significant drives participation rates that pure discount mechanics rarely achieve.

 The best prize promotions are built around a prize that your specific customer actively desires.
 A weekend break works for some audiences; a VIP experience at a major sporting event works for others; a year's supply of product works for a brand with genuinely loyal customers.
+Heineken's UEFA Champions League prize promotion is a strong example of matching the prize to the audience.
+Consumers bought participating products, found unique codes on pack, and connected via QR code or WhatsApp to complete age verification.
+That entered them for instant prizes and, ultimately, a trip to the Champions League final.
 The prize needs to feel attainable enough to inspire entry but aspirational enough to generate excitement.

 Mechanic design matters enormously.
 Purchase-linked mechanics (enter via proof of purchase, collect codes on pack) are well-suited to driving volume at the same time as engagement.
 Digital entry mechanics have expanded possibilities significantly (customers can now enter via app, via connected packaging, via social media) which opens up rich first-party data capture alongside the promotional activity.